legion1119/hourglass/README.md

 # hourglass
-This program looks for hourglass shaped patters in a 6x6 array of integers xxx x xxx
+This program looks for hourglass shaped patterns in a 6x6 array of integers xxx x xxx